National Trust Preservation Funds: Guidelines & Eligibility

 - Reimagining historic sites: Does your project use innovative, replicable strategies that create new models for historic site interpretation and stewardship?

 - Promoting diversity and place: Does your project broaden the cultural diversity of historic preservation?

 A small grant at the right time can go a long way and is often the catalyst that inspires a community to take action on a preservation project.
 Grants generally start at $2,500 and range up to $5,000.
 The selection process is very competitive.

 The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.

 Application deadlines are February 1, June 1, and October 1.
 If the first of the month falls on a weekend, applications will be due on the following Monday.

 Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the National Trust Preservation Fund.
 To learn more about Forum and to join today, visit our website.

 In addition, applicants must be either a public agency, 501(c) (3), or other nonprofit organizations to be considered eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 Applicants must be capable of matching the grant amount dollar-for-dollar.
 A cash match is required and can come from private or public sources, or from income earned from registration fees or fundraising activities.
+Matching funds must be used to fund eligible expenses listed below.
 Donated materials and services, staff salaries and organizational overhead costs are not eligible sources of a match.
 Other funding from the National Trust may not be used to match an NTPF grant.